Glen Este, Ohio: Donnell's Trace

 Donnell's Trace was a road already pathed out by a natural glen often used by the native-American Indians, and travelers including the Underground Railroad and Morgan's Raiders.
 John Donnells laid out the road in 1797 which started in Mercersburg (now Newtown) to Lytlestown (now Williamsburg) and later continued to Ohio's first capital, Chillicothe.

 It was assigned the state route number of 74 in 1923 but was discontinued in 1963 because the parallel highway, State Route 32 was originally planned to be the continuation of Interstate-74 from Indianapolis but for unknown reasons it never came about.
 Old 74 has been reduced to a seven mile stretch that weaves in and out of St Rt 32 beginning in Mt Carmel and going through Summerside, Glen Este, Willowville, and Olive Branch then continuing to blend in with Rt 32 to Batavia.
 On the Mt.
 Carmel side another piece of the road has been cut off at 32 and has become part of Aicholtz Road.
 While the locals still call it Old 74, its officially, Cincinnati Batavia Pike.

 Notable residents

-The past few years the area has also been the home of musician and record producer Bootsy Collins and jazz musician Michael Moore, actually born in Glen Este, has been a bassist with bandleaders including Woody Herman and Dave Brubeck.
+The past few years the area has also been the home of musician and record producer Bootsy Collins and jazz musician Michael Moore, who hails from Glen Este.
+Moore was bassist with bandleaders like Woody Herman in the 1960s and Dave Brubeck in 2008.
+In 2018 he was inducted into the Cincinnati Jazz Hall of Fame.